rileydevdzn/js-ratings-form/README.md

 ### Continued development

 This was a good project for simple DOM manipulation using JavaScript.
 It also reinforced choosing semantically accurate HTML elements to optimize the amount of JavaScript needed with a simple, effective solution.
-I'm continuing to build as many different types of projects as I can to improve my front-end skills.
+I implemented what I've learned from responsive design projects so far to create a media query-less design in this project, and I'll continue to iterate, learn, and build more projects to further improve my front-end skills.

 ### Useful resources